Sir John Kinloch, 2nd Baronet

 Sir John George Smyth Kinloch, 2nd Baronet (8 January 1849 – 20 May 1910) was a Scottish Liberal politician from Meigle.
-He was elected Member of Parliament for East Perthshire in 1889, resigning in 1903 by becoming Steward of the Manor of Northstead.

-He was educated at Trinity College, Cambridge.
+Kinloch was educated at Trinity College, Cambridge.
 On his 29th birthday, he married Jessie Montgomerie Lumsden.
 They had three sons and three daughters.
+He succeeded as Baronet in 1881.

+He was elected Member of Parliament for East Perthshire in a by-election in 1889, and re-elected in the 1892, 1895 and 1900 general elections.
+In early January 1903 he indicated he did not intend to seek re-election, and the following month he resigned by becoming Steward of the Manor of Northstead.